DrDixxx/DixonDoobies/README.md

 - `assets/logo.svg` – swap with your brand logo.
 - Replace the hero placeholder block in `index.html` with a real image if desired.
 - Update `info@example.com` in footers and forms with a real contact email.

+## Compliance
+Dixon Doobies serves adults 21+ in Colorado.
+We do not ship cannabis.
+Orders will be fulfilled via in-store pickup or locally permitted delivery only.
+All content is for educational purposes and not medical or legal advice.